 We are helping cities to better understand the complex challenges they face, and support their transition to becoming sustainable, resilient and inclusive places with a high quality of life for all.

-Contact the city futures theme
+Contact the city futures research lead

 How Bristol 2015 helped us all see ‘green’ differently

 Bristol became the UK’s first-ever European Green Capital in 2015.
 Making that relevant to everyone in such a big, diverse city meant finding innovative ways to engage and inspire as many different groups as possible.